Knotx/knotx/documentation/src/main/wiki/ActionKnot.md

-ActionKnot is Knot.x system component that is responsible for handling forms submitting.
+ActionKnot is Knot.x system component that is responsible for handling forms submission.

 Example:
 ```html